Eviva España

 "Eviva España" (alternatively "Y Viva España" or "Que Viva España", or Short "Viva España") is a Dutch language pop song from Belgium, originally written by composer Leo Caerts and lyricist Leo Rozenstraten, first recorded and performed by the Belgian singer Samantha (born Christiane Bervoets) in 1971.
 Musically, the song has a distinctly Spanish-sounding pasodoble style to support the lyrics about anticipation of a holiday in Spain.
 Since then, it has been covered in many languages.

 While Spanish-sounding, the original song title (and chorus line) alliteration "Eviva España" does not make sense in Spanish.
 Although "España" is the correct name of the country in Spanish, there is no such word as "Eviva" in Spanish, but there is the Italian exclamation evviva!, meaning "long live...", probably the meaning that the (non-Spanish-speaking) authors were aiming for, while dropping the double v.

 After widespread success in Dutch-speaking countries, the song was covered by Imca Marina in Dutch and in early 1972 also in German, with Hanna Ahroni publishing her German version one week later.
 Picked up by record companies and songwriters in several other European countries, it was translated and performed by local artists for the various markets, achieving mainstream success in numerous countries between 1972 and 1977.

-Relatively late, in 1973, an English version was performed by Sylvia Vrethammar (as "Sylvia").
+In 1973, an English version was recorded by Sylvia Vrethammar (as "Sylvia").
+It reached No. 4 in the UK Singles Chart in September 1974, spending over six months in the charts, and was sung by Vrethammar on Top of the Pops.

 The Spanish songwriters tasked with adapting the song into Spanish, had to replace the "we are travelling to Spain!" theme with something else, and naturally also found it necessary to change the "Eviva España" line.
-They opted to rename the song "Y Viva España", meaning "And Long Live Spain", or "Que Viva España", thereby keeping the phrasing of the chorus while having it make sense.
+They opted to rename the song "Y Viva España", meaning "And Long Live Spain", or "Que Viva España", thereby keeping the meter of the chorus while having it make sense.
 The song was extremely successful both in the original 1972 version, and in later versions such as the 1973 version by Manolo Escobar.